videomorph-dev/videomorph/README.md

 - Translations

-- Artwork and GUI improvementes
+- Artwork and GUI improvements

 - Customized conversion profiles or presets